Amazon Fire 7 vs HD 8 vs HD 10: What Should You Buy?

 The Fire 7 doesn't last as long on a single charge.

 In one of the biggest differences between these tablets.
-The Fire HD 8's run time of 10 hours and 58 minutes on the Laptop Mag battery test (continuous web surfing at 150 nits) is more than 4 hours longer than the time from the Fire 7 (6:53) and more than 2 hours long than the time from the HD 10 (9:04).
+The Fire HD 8's run time of 9 hours and 12 minutes on the Laptop Mag battery test (continuous web surfing at 150 nits) is more than 2 hours longer than the time from the Fire 7 (6:53) and pretty close to the time from the HD 10 (9:04).

 If you're looking to watch a lot of trailers or listen to music on your tablet — and do so without headphones — you won't want the Fire 7.
 Amazon's cheapest tablet features only one, rear-firing, speaker with audio quality that muffled both vocals and instrumentals during our testing.